Start With the Person With Dementia

 No. It should not, and it is not designed to.

 KindredMind exists for the gaps.
 The 3am call that would otherwise wake you from sleep and leave you lying in the dark.
 The fortieth call on a Tuesday when you are in a meeting you cannot leave.
-The calls that come on the days when you are completely done, and the version of you that would answer would not be the version she deserves.
+The calls that come on the days when you are completely done, and the version of you that would answer would not be the version they deserve.

 If a family were using this to disappear from a parent's life, that would be a different ethical situation.
 But that is not the profile of the people who find their way to this tool.